d12frosted/elpa-mirror/melpa/howdoyou-readme.txt

 howdoyou-switch-to-answer-buffer: switch to answer buffer if non nil, default is nil

 ; Changelog
+2021-07-06:
+- adapt to new SO change: trim score text
 2020-10-02:
 - update with change from google
 - impove test